The Importance of Emergency Contact Information

 How to Make It Easier for Families to Update Information

-• Review your contact forms and procedures from the point of view of ELL/immigrant families.
-For example, translate emergency contact forms and help immigrant families understand what they are, through an interpreter or parent liaison if necessary.
+2. Translate emergency contact forms and help immigrant families understand what they are, through an interpreter or parent liaison if necessary.
+(Video messages may be one avenue for sharing information broadly.)

-• Ensure that families have instructions on how to update their contact information.
-Confirm that they understand those instructions.
+3. Ensure that families have instructions in their language on how to update their contact information.

-• Keep in mind that online systems may not be easy for families to access without a device or internet access.
+5. Keep in mind that online systems may not be easy for families to access without a device or internet connectivity.
+Provide alternate options, such as paper forms in families' languages, if needed.

 Recommended Resources